MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-power-bi-report-export.md

     :::image type="content" source="./media/service-automate-power-bi-report-export/schedule-a-cloud- flow.png" alt-text="Create a scheduled flow in Power Automate.":::

 3. In **Build a scheduled flow**, give your flow a name.
-4. In **Run this flow**, select the starting date and time for your and the repetition frequency.
+4. In **Run this flow**, select the starting date and time for your flow and the repetition frequency.
 5. In **On these days**, select which days you want your flow to run, and select **Create**.

     :::image type="content" source="media/service-automate-power-bi-report-export/automate-report-build-flow-5.png" alt-text="Power Automate, schedule the flow.":::